PedroArvela/handlebar/README.md

 handlebar
 =========

-Build Debian packages from source easily using [fpm](https://github.com/jordansissel/fpm).
+Debian build system using containers and copy on write.
+Compiled executables are then packaged using [fpm](https://github.com/jordansissel/fpm).

 This project is a proof-of-concept which needs to be refactored.